 - Christchurch – Dunedin: 4h 30min drive

 PRO TIP: Use this site to calculate how long it will take for you to drive from point A to point B.

-Distances can be quite big and I, for some reason, compared New Zealand with Iceland, which is a much smaller island.
-You should be prepared to drive for quite some time, especially in the North Island.
+Distances can be quite big and I, for some reason, compared New Zealand to Iceland, which is a much smaller island.
+You should be prepared to drive for quite some time, especially on the North Island.

 We will talk about transportation in detail below in this post, and here is my detailed post about 7 things you should know before renting a car in New Zealand.

 How to budget your trip to New Zealand

 Let’s be honest here, New Zealand isn’t one of the cheapest countries in the world and you should carefully estimate your budget before going in order to not be caught by surprise in the middle of your trip.